 - Are we engaging in, or encouraging, retrospective cherry-picking of contrasts between observations and confidence intervals?

 In the following graph there are 19 decades and 5 trend lines, i.e. 95 confidence intervals.
 There are 171 × 5 potential pairwise comparisons, and 10 × 19 vertical pairwise comparisons.
-So there are 1,045 potential statistical pairwise tests which would be reasonable to carry out.
+So there are, let’s say, 1,045 potential statistical pairwise tests which would be reasonable to carry out.
 With a 1 in 20 error rate, at least 52 ‘significant’ pairwise comparisons would be incapable of replication.

 However, I have to defend this graph, and others like it, by arguing that this is not our method.
 We don’t sift through 1,045 possible comparisons and then report significant results selectively!
-In the paper, and in our work more generally, we really don’t encourage this kind of cherry-picking.
+In the paper, and in our work more generally, we really don’t encourage this kind of cherry-picking (the human equivalent of over-fitting).
 We are more concerned with the overall patterns that we see, general trends, etc., which are more likely to be replicable in broad terms.

 Thus, for example, in that paper we don’t pull out specific significant pairwise comparisons to make strong claims.
 In this particular graph we can see an apparently statistically significant sharp decline between 1900 and 1930 in the tendency of writers to use the verb SAY (as in he is said to have stayed behind) before a to-infinitive perfect, compared to the other verbs in the group.
 This observation may be replicable, but the conclusions of the paper do not depend on this observation.
 This claim, and similar claims, do not appear in the paper.